-The objective of the desktop study is to perform a high-level assessment of the environmental impacts of the proposed WEF on the geotechnical conditions on and around the site.
-The geotechnical assessment is required as part of the Environmental Authorisation (EA) process.
+The objective of the desktop study is to perform a high-level assessment of the impacts of the proposed EGI on the geotechnical conditions on and around the project site.
+The geotechnical desktop assessment forms part of the environmental authorisation (EA) process.

-This final report details the findings of the geotechnical desktop study undertaken for the Phefumula Emoyeni One WEF.
+This final report details the findings of the geotechnical desktop study undertaken for the Phefumula Emoyeni Grid Connection.

-1.1 PROJECT DESCRIPTION
+1.1 PROJECT DETAILS

-The proposed activity is defined as establishing the development of a WEF and associated infrastructure as detailed in Table 1-1.
+The proposed activity is defined as establishing the development of the Grid Connection as detailed in Table 1-1.

-Table 1-1 - Phefumula Emoyeni One WEF Technical Details
+Table 1-1 - Phefumula Emoyeni One Grid Connection Proposed Infrastructure